 Raymond lived in Durand until he went to the University of Michigan.
 He played in the Durand Area Schools Bands and went to the Rose Bowl with them in 1966.
 He also played in the University of Michigan Band that went to the Rose Bowl in 1970 and 1972.
 He graduated from University of Michigan in 1973 and went on to get his Master’s Degree at Oakland University.
 He taught at Romeo Public Schools from 1973 to 1981 and Lakeland Junior High School in Florida from 1981 to 1983.
 Raymond married Victoria Fuller on June 20, 1975.

 The purpose of this fund is to provide scholarship awards to assist the instrumental music development at Durand High School.
-The scholarship may be used for any of the following criteria: (1) Clinics or camps for students in grades 7 through 12, (2) Payment for a visiting professor of instrumental music for the instructional development or instrumental music, (3) Payment for the composing and/or publishing of music at Durand High School.
+The scholarship may be used for any of the following criteria: (1) Clinics or camps for students in grades 7 through 12; (2) Payment for a visiting professor of instrumental music for the instructional development or instrumental music; (3) Payment for the composing and/or publishing music at Durand High School.

-The purpose of this fund is to assist deserving seniors from Owosso and Corunna High Schools, who are sports oriented, in their pursuit of further education in any accredited college of his or her choice.
+The purpose of this fund is to assist deserving seniors from Owosso and Corunna High Schools who are sports oriented in their pursuit of further education at any accredited college of their choice.
 Recipients must have participated in high school athletics, not necessarily excelling in any one sport.
-The students must demonstrate civic responsibility, compassion and concern for others, good character and value system.
+The students must demonstrate civic responsibility, compassion and concern for others, and a good character and value system.
 The intent is to award scholarships to those not receiving a multitude of other scholarships.
 Financial need is essential and an important consideration.

 This fund was established by Andrew’s parents, Anita and Allen, as a way to remember their son.
 Andrew passed away on September 24, 2012, at the young age of 15.
 He was a sophomore at Owosso High School, a Shiawassee Scholar, and a member of St. Paul Catholic Church, where he was an altar server.
 Andrew liked playing video games, taking walks and bike rides, and playing all sports.